 Predefined roles are created and maintained by Google.
 Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

 Custom roles are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
 Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.

 When you create a custom role, you must choose an organization or project to create it in.
 You can then grant the custom role on the organization or project, as well as any resources within that organization or project.

 You create a custom role by combining one or more of the available IAM permissions.
 Permissions allow users to perform specific actions on Google Cloud resources.
 In the IAM world, permissions are represented in the form:

 compute.instances.list permission allows a user

-to list the Google Compute Engine instances they own, while
+to list the Compute Engine instances they own, and

 Permissions usually, but not always, correspond 1:1 with REST methods.
 That is,

-each Cloud Platform service has an associated set of permissions for each
+each Google Cloud service has an associated permission for each

 REST method that it has.
-To call a method, the caller needs those permissions.
+To call a method, the caller needs that permission.